raspberrypilearning/world-builder/en/step_4.md

 **Test:** Play your scene and try walking up the slopes or steps you created.

 Adjust the Character Controller settings or your scenery to get the effect you want.

+**Debug:**

+--- collapse ---

+---
+title: My character is walking in the air!
+---

+Walking on surfaces is based on colliders, not on the visible parts of the GameObjects.
+If you get unusual behaviour then click on Gizmos in the Game view to view the colliders as you test your game.

+Adjust the colliders so that the character can get close enough to the surface to walk on it.

+--- /collapse ---

 --- /task ---